November 24, 2025

 At Warmly, Melissa sees EGC as a flywheel: empower employees to share, engage with the community, celebrate wins, and turn curiosity into conversations.
 “Feeling like an imposter means you’re growing,” she says.
 “Share your journey, and amazing things will follow.”

-From Fear to Flow: Getting Your Team to Actually Post
+How to Encourage Your Team to Actually Post

 Most teams don’t struggle with “what to say.”
 They struggle with “should I say it?”
 Fear—of judgment, of not being an expert, of saying it wrong—stops posts before they start.